 University of Alberta staff members are eligible for remission of fees under the terms outlined in their contracts.
-Remission covers tuition, Athletics and Recreation fees, and University Health fees provided the Request for Remission of Fees form is received by Financial Services prior to the term payment deadline.
-Staff members are responsible for paying the Registration and Transcript fee, Students' Union or Graduate Students' Association fees and the Student Services fee by the payment deadline; otherwise penalties will apply.
+Remission covers Instructional, Athletics and Recreation fees, and University Health Services fees provided the Request for Remission of Fees form is received by Financial Services prior to the term payment deadline.
+Staff members are responsible for paying all other assessed fees by the payment deadline; otherwise penalties will apply.
 Books and supplies are the responsibility of the employee.